FlexoZA/store/src/assets/readme/main-navigation.md

 1. **Alert System**

-   - `showAlert` - Dispatches custom events for alert display
+   - `showAlert` - Dispatches custom events for alert display with configurable message, type, and timeout

 2. **Image Handling**
-   - `getImageUrl` - Resolves product images or fallbacks
+   - `getImageUrl` - Resolves product images or fallbacks to placeholder
-   - `handleImageLoad` - Manages image loading state
+   - `handleImageLoad` - Manages image loading state for smooth transitions
-   - `handleImageError` - Handles image loading errors
+   - `handleImageError` - Handles image loading errors with fallback display

 ## Usage

-The MainNavigation component is typically mounted at the application root level and appears on all pages, providing consistent navigation and access to core features like search, cart, and user authentication.
+The MainNavigation component is typically mounted at the application root level in App.vue and appears on all pages, providing consistent navigation and access to core features like search, cart, and user authentication.

 ## Styling

 The component uses Tailwind CSS for styling with:

 - Responsive layouts
-- Transitions and animations
+- Transitions and animations for dropdowns (duration-800, ease-in-out)
+- Hover effects for interactive elements
+- Loading state animations for images (animate-pulse)
-- Custom styles for disabled states
+- Custom styles for disabled checkout button
+- Sticky positioning (sticky top-0 z-50)

 ## Related Components